harshityadav95/harshityadav95/README.md

 <br>

 Hi,I'm Harshit Yadav !
-I'm a Software Engineer interested in working on everything from Skynet to cross platform development and Dev-Ops,and I'm an hobbiyist electronics guy too.
+I'm a Software Engineer working on everything from Skynet to best pasta sauce and I'm an hobbiyist electronics guy too.
 Glad that you visited my profile!

 Visit my Website [harshityadav.in](https://harshityadav.in)